-If you’re hankering for a delicious flame-grilled steak in the middle of a work-week after, you don’t need to think twice about it.
+If you’re hankering for a delicious flame-grilled steak in the middle of a work week after.
 Simply turn the knob to fire up the grill, and you’re ready to roll.
 If convenience is important to you, a gas grill is exactly what you need.
 You can fire it up quickly and have your meat cooking in a matter of minutes.
 You don’t have to worry about any messy cleanup process after.
 They’re pretty low maintenance, not to mention durable.

 If you live in the city, then you’re probably already aware of the fire regulations that prohibit residents from using gas and charcoal grills.
 When buying a grill, it’s important to first familiarize yourself with your local laws and building regulations to make sure that it doesn’t violate any of them.

 If you happen to fall in the category of people who aren’t allowed to use charcoal or gas burners, then the solution lies in getting an electric grill.
 These use electric plates with a heating element embedded in them to cook the meat.
 They don’t need fire.
 They come in indoor and outdoor varieties.